 - First begin by cleaning your pot.
 Mine had been used quite a bit out doors.
 In fact, it used to be painted green (12 years ago), but now all the paint has been long since been washed away by rain and wear.
 Give your pot plenty of time to dry out if you wash it with soap and water.
 Leave it sitting overnight just to be sure.

-- Using the chalk paint and medium sized paint brush, cover the pot and the inside of the rim.
+- Using the chalk paint and a medium-sized paint brush, cover the pot and the inside of the rim.
 Let dry.
 Then apply a second coat.
 Chalk paint does dry quickly, so you should be able to do both coats in a short span.
 (Tip: My Annie Sloan can began rusting, so a friend told me to move the paint into a large mouth mason jar and store in a cabinet.
 No more rust!)

 - Once the second coat of paint has dried (consider leaving it overnight), apply painter’s tape around pot to create stripes.
 Since flower pots gradually get larger at the top, making even lines can be tricky.
 Feel free to use smaller pieces of tape to make your stripes.
-Once tape is in place, use the Inca Gold paint to create thick stripes.
+Once tape is in place, use the Inca Gold paint (Find it here!) to create thick stripes.
 Let dry.
 Repeat this step until the gold stripes are as bold as you’d like them.
 I used 3 coats of acrylic paint.
 (Non-Professional Tip: I paint on paper bags and just squirt the acrylic paint directly on the bag to dip my brush in.
 Win!)

 - Let dry, then use to your heart’s content.
 If you’re going to put your pot outside, then be sure to use a weather-resistant paint.
 For indoor potted plants, buy a gold or white plate (the Dollar Tree is perfect for this) to use as a saucer.
 Or if you want to place a potted plant inside, be sure to use a small plastic saucer at the bottom to catch water run-off.